Fort Wayne Scouts

 The Fort Wayne Scouts were a professional softball team that played in the American Professional Slo-Pitch League (APSPL) in the 1979 season at the Tah-Cum-Wah Recreation Center in Fort Wayne, Indiana.

 League history

 During the late 1970s and early 1980s, several men's professional slow-pitch softball leagues were formed in the United States to build on the growth and talent in the booming men's amateur game during this period.
 The American Professional Slo-Pitch League (APSPL) was the first such league, launching in an era of experimentation in professional sports leagues.
 The APSPL was formed in 1977 by former World Football League front-office executive Bill Byrne, who would go on to found the Women's Professional Basketball League.
 Former New York Yankees star Whitey Ford was the first APSPL commissioner.
-The Scouts were named after their sponsor International Harvester Scout, which was manufactured in Fort Wayne.
+The Scouts were named for the International Scout SUV, which was manufactured in Fort Wayne by their sponsor International Harvester.
 The team was partially owned and managed by former Major League Baseball player Jim Rivera.